NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

         self.viewport_scene = ViewportSceneInfo(viewport_window, ext_id, self.widget_view_on)
 ...
 ```
+### Step 4.4 Create the Toggle

-Now, call `toggle_view` function.
+Call `toggle_view` function.

-This function will be binded to the button's clicked function, thus requring an `if` statement to check when the button is on/off:
+This function will be bound to the button's clicked function, thus requiring an `if` statement to check when the button is on/off:

 ```python
 ...